peterdemin/peterdemin.github.io/source/13_drafts/76-gcp-free-tier.md

 - VPN using `tailscale`.
 - Folder synchronization with `syncthing`.
 - Static website and reverse proxy using `nginx`.
+- XMPP server using `ejabberd`.
 - Mailbox using `postfix`.
-- XMPP server using `ejabberd`.
 - RSS reader using `commafeed`.

 This setup provides me these enjoyable, free, and open-source things:

 1. Email and XMPP accounts: peter@demin.dev.
-2. RSS reader at feed.demin.dev.
-3. Personal static website at peter.demin.dev.
+2. Personal static website at peter.demin.dev.
+3. Personal RSS reader at feed.demin.dev.
 4. VPN exit node, that makes me look like a Google Cloud server 🤪
+5. Cloud backup server (the unreliable kind, because there's no redundancy).

-In the interest of efficiency we won't be using containerization or nested virtualization (sorry, no [PaaS](/12_articles/51-self-hosted-paas.html) preaching here), which means extra fuss for installing each separate piece.
+In the interest of efficiency, we won't be using containerization or nested virtualization (sorry, no [PaaS](/12_articles/51-self-hosted-paas.html) preaching here), which means extra fuss for installing each separate piece.
-But you'll see that the setup has the same steps for all parts, and it's a good opportunity to learn about the Linux fundamentals.
+But you'll see that the setup has the same steps for many parts, and it's a good opportunity to learn about the Linux fundamentals: managing packages, users, configuration files, and SystemD units.

 ## Install GCloud CLI